Dental Implant Placement – Vienna, VA

 Have you lost a tooth?
 Whether from decay, disease, or trauma, you need to have it replaced.
 A dental implant in Vienna is the most successful option because it replaces the tooth’s entire structure.
 An implant post is surgically placed into your jawbone to serve as an artificial root.
 This allows you to enjoy the next best thing to what nature gave you using a solution that can last for a lifetime, but you will need to undergo oral surgery.
 Although you may be a bit apprehensive, there is nothing to fear.
-Here is what you can expect during your dental implant placement surgery.
+Here is what you can expect during your dental implant placement in Vienna, VA.

 Why Choose Vienna Smiles for Dental Implant Placement?

 - Three Sedation Options Offered

 - Unparalleled Expertise in Placing and Restoring Dental Implants